Criminal Law Process

 Defense Attorney’s RoleRetaining an attorney following an arrest and before charges are filed is a sound idea.
 If you feel that charges are imminent and have not yet been arrested, then promptly meeting with your Sacramento criminal defense lawyer is equally as important.
 Your lawyer will need to know as much as possible about your situation, the basis of the potential charges that you face and the evidence supporting them before meeting with the prosecutor handling your case.

 In some cases, arrests are made based on faulty identification or the ulterior motives of someone like an estranged spouse or intimate partner.
 Misunderstandings are not uncommon.
 Still, going to speak to a prosecutor alone is never a good idea.
 They may not be willing to speak to you anyway unless you are represented and accompanied by counsel.

-If you have an alibi and can prove you were elsewhere at the time of the crime, your attorney can corroborate this and then schedule a meeting with the prosecutor to discuss.
+If you have an alibi and can prove you were elsewhere at the time of the crime, your Sacramento criminal defense lawyer can corroborate this and then schedule a meeting with the prosecutor to discuss.
 You might use this tactic if you can demonstrate that an accuser is mentally unsound or has a motive for alleging you committed some wrongdoing and the evidence is not credible or cannot be corroborated.

 For other matters, intervening early and offering to plea to charges being contemplated might be preferable if there is a real possibility the prosecutor could bring additional and more serious charges should you plead not guilty and proceed to further stages in the criminal process.
 Prosecutors do have limited resources and their goal is to seek convictions if the facts and circumstances warrant it.
 If you plead out early, the prosecution can report it has a conviction and use its limited resources to focus on other possible perpetrators or crimes.